-Years ago, I borrowed an Alpha Romeo from a friend and was loath to return it.
-I was smitten–not with the engine power (there was a lot) but with the tiny design details of the interior handles and knobs.
+Years ago I borrowed an Alfa Romeo from a friend and was loath to return it.
+I was smitten–not with the engine power (there was a lot), but with the tiny design details of the interior handles and knobs.
 I feel the very same way about Italian ranges; while they might fire up with gusto, it’s the knobs and levers that have me enamored.
 They’re well designed as opposed to being mere functional additions.
-Here’s a round up of some good looking Italian ranges.
+Here’s a roundup of some seriously good-looking Italian ovens.

-Above: The 30-inch Bertazzoni Professional Series X304GGVRO is a pro-style gas range with four sealed burners; shown in red for $3,849 from AJ Madison.
-Pricing starts at $2,949 for a stainless steel model.
+Above: The 30-inch Bertazzoni Professional Series X304GGVRO is a pro-style gas range with four sealed burners; $4,149 at AJ Madison.

-Above: A cheaper option with five sealed burners is the Bertazzoni Master Series 36 Pro-Style Gas Range; $3,049 from Amazon.
-If space is a constraint, the 24 inch Bertazzoni Professional Series X244GGV pro-style gas range with four sealed Burners is $2,299 from AJ Madison.
+Above: The Bertazzoni Master 30 Gas Range features five sealed burners and is $3,199 on Amazon.
+If space is a constraint, the 24-inch Bertazzoni Professional Series X244GGV pro-style gas range with four sealed burners is $1,999 at AJ Madison.

-Above: The grande dame: a traditional style dual fuel range, the 60 inch Ilve Majestic Collection UM150FS has five semi-sealed burners and additional options such as defrost function and convection oven.
-Available in a choice of colors, it is shown here in green with chrome trim for $15,398 from AJ Madison.
+Above: The grande dame: A traditional-style dual-fuel range, the 60-inch Ilve Majestic Collection UM150FS has five semi-sealed burners and additional options such as defrost function and convection oven.
+Available in a choice of colors, it’s shown here in stainless steel with chrome trim; $15,199 from Elite Appliance.

 N.B.: This post is an update; the original story ran on January 16, 2013, as part of our Roman Holiday issue.